 Helminth infections of heavy intensity impair physical growth and cognitive development and are a cause of micronutrient deficiencies including iron anaemia, leading to poor school performance and absenteeism in children, reduced work productivity in adults and adverse pregnancy outcomes.

-WHO recommends periodic treatment with antihelminthics (deworming) medicines without individual diagnosis to all at-risk children living in endemic areas.
-Antihelminthics are safe and their administration is simple enough that it can be conducted by non-medical staff such as teachers or trained volunteers.
+WHO recommends periodic treatment with anthelminthics (deworming) medicines without individual diagnosis to all at-risk children living in endemic areas.
+Anthelminthics are safe and their administration is simple enough that it can be conducted by non-medical staff such as teachers or trained volunteers.
 The frequency of treatment (once or twice per year) is determined by the prevalence and intensity of infection in the area.

 Opportunities to link deworming with immunization